ParanoidUser/yolo/CHANGEME.md

+104 bottles of rum on the wall, 104 bottles of rum!
+You take one down, you pass it around, 103 bottles of rum on the wall.

 103 bottles of rum on the wall, 103 bottles of rum!
 You take one down, you pass it around, 102 bottles of rum on the wall.